 In this paper, we provide another alternative: augmenting a precisely located device with a laser-based range finder so that it can also accurately determine the location of an object at-a-distance.
-We describe the iCam handheld device as a demonstration of this concept (shown in Figure 1). iCam integrates a commercially available indoor ultra-wideband positioning system [24] with a magnetic compass, an accelerometer, a camera, and a laser pointer.
+We describe the iCam handheld device as a demonstration of this concept (shown in Figure 1). iCam integrates a commercially available indoor ultrawideband positioning system [24] with a magnetic compass, an accelerometer, a camera, and a laser pointer.
 This portable handheld device tracks its own location and orientation to within 7 cm and 1.5 degrees of rotation.
-By using the laser pointer, a user can point to any object or surface in the physical environment and iCam calculates that object's absolute 3D location to 20 cm accuracy from a distance of up to 5 meters for our prototype.
-With this capability, we demonstrate how one can use iCam to place information at any arbitrary location in the environment and how it can greatly simplify both the authoring of location-triggered content as well as calibration.
+By using the laser pointer, a user can point to any object or surface in the physical environment, and iCam calculates that object's absolute 3D location to 10 cm accuracy from a distance of up to 5 meters.
+With this capability, we demonstrate how one can use iCam to place information at any arbitrary location in the environment and how it can greatly simplify the authoring of locationtriggered content.
 The same iCam handheld features a camera which allows users to view any digital content through an augmented viewfinder.